June 24-28, 2019

 AP 592.200 John Nici

 This program is designed to prepare the teacher for the rigors of the gauntlet known as the Advanced Placement Art History course and exam.
 The instructor will emphasize the creation of a logical curriculum to meet the needs of students as well as to allow for a teacher’s self-expression in the classroom.
-Special emphasis will be placed on developing a pacing program so that all the images in the curriculum framework can be covered in a meaningful way.
-Participants will be encouraged to create their own lessons during the workshop, and leave the course with a series of sample lessons and units already in place.
-There will be a focus on the Course Redesign, and a thorough exploration of some of the more obscure works now on the art history image list.
+The course will emphasize both lecturing and non-lecturing techniques and provide creative examples of both strategies.
+Discussion will also center on the exam itself, and how different teaching techniques address different aspects of the exam.
+Participants will be encouraged to create their own lessons during the workshop, and leave the course with a fully self-designed curriculum in place, and a series of sample lessons from each period.
+There will be a special focus on the Course Redesign, and a thorough exploration of some of the more obscure works now on the art history image list.
 There will also be a museum visit.

 Preparing Students for Advanced Placement® Biology